BeryJu/gravity/docs/content/docs/monitoring/role_config.md

 title: "Role configuration"
 ---

-- `port`: The Port the Monitoring server listens on (defaults to 8009)
+- `port`: The port the monitoring server listens on (defaults to 8009).